sb-son/sb-son/README.md

 As a Software Developer, I'm always eager to learn and take on new challenges.
 I have a diverse background that has shaped my passion for technology and my approach to problem-solving.
 Before embarking on my career in software development, I worked as a pharmacy technician, which instilled in me the importance of precision, attention to detail, and patient care.
 While working in healthcare, I pursued my degree in information technology and continued my studies after enlisting in the military.

 After completing my service, I devoted myself to completing my degree in information technology and honing my skills in programming by attending a coding bootcamp.
 In my portfolio, you can see some of the exciting projects I've created using a variety of technologies.
 I pride myself on my ability to learn quickly, adapt to new environments, and work collaboratively to create innovative solutions.
-As someone who values collaboration, communication, and attention to detail, I'm excited to connect with employers who share these values.
+As someone who values teamwork, integrity, and continuous learning, I'm excited to connect with employers who share these values.

 <h3 align="left">Connect with me:</h3>
 <p align="left">